mrc-ide/public-events-microbit-epidemic/docs/KIT.md

 ### Lanyards and stickers

 * We needed 100 lanyards with two clips, and no safety break.
-See the artwork folder for the pattern we went for!
-We used the IC approved provider, [www.carddispenseruk.com](www.carddispenseruk.com)
+See the [artwork](../artwork) folder for the [pattern](../artwork/microbit-epi-lanyard.png) we went for.
+We used our Imperial College approved provider, [www.carddispenseruk.com](www.carddispenseruk.com)

 * We also wanted to stick something on the battery case to indicate the id of each minion; we used Niceday 2.5 x 1.5" stickers.

 ### Superglue

 * We [superglued](https://www.amazon.co.uk/Loctite-Triple-Instant-Adhesive-Bonding/dp/B01BUA92PM/ref=sr_1_7?ie=UTF8&qid=1530712161&sr=8-7&keywords=super+glue+triple)